ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 ## Configuration

-The content of toolbar can be defined using the {@link module:core/editor/editorconfig~EditorConfig#blockToolbar} configuration.
-See the [installation instruction](#installation) to learn more.
+The content of the toolbar can be defined using the {@link module:core/editor/editorconfig~EditorConfig#blockToolbar} configuration.
+See the [installation instructions](#installation) to learn more.

 To adjust the position of the block toolbar button to match the styles of your website, use the CSS `transform` property: